Last-Minute Vegan Thanksgiving Guide

 Mulled wine is really easy to make and it makes your home smell delicious while it’s simmering and mulling.
 If you have some whole spices and citrus fruit hanging around, put a batch on the stovetop.
 Here are a few different versions.

-I’m going to stop here because adding more recipes and options to mull over will defeat the purpose of putting together a last-minute meal.
+I’m going to stop here because adding more recipes will defeat the purpose of putting together a last-minute meal.
 I hope this helped with your meal plan, or directed you to somewhere that did.
 Enjoy your meal, whether you’re celebrating Thanksgiving or not, traveling, or staying at home!